MBA vs Organization Leadership

 After completing a quality MBA program, students should walk away with the knowledge to:

-At University of Massachusetts Global, you can actually customize your MBA program to align with your career goals by adding an emphasis in one of many different functional areas — accounting, finance, health administration and international business marketing are all options.
+At UMass Global, you can actually customize your MBA program to align with your career goals by adding an emphasis in one of many different functional areas — healthcare administration and marketing are among your emphasis options.

 Organizational leadership plays a pivotal role in just about every industry.
 Students in MAOL programs develop the cross-disciplinary leadership skills that are often required to empower others to reach their goals.

-Students who earn an advanced degree in organizational leadership should gain the skills needed to:
+Students who earn a quality MAOL degree should gain the skills needed to:

 Organizational leadership programs focus on developing the people and conceptual skills that are essential to a company's success — operating on the understanding that individual growth contributes to the organization's bottom line.

-Making the commitment to hit the books and earn a graduate degree can feel like a huge decision.
+Opting to return to school and earn a graduate degree can feel like a huge decision.
 But it's clear that a master's degree can have a sizable impact on your future career prospects.
-As for making a choice when weighing MBA versus organizational leadership, you now have the information you need to determine which track is the best fit for you.
+As for making a choice between an MBA and an MAOL, you now have the information you need to determine which graduate degree is the best fit for you.

-If you're focused on sharpening your business acumen and learning about the functional, skills-based side of leadership, explore your options with University of Massachusetts Global's Master of Business Administration degree.
+If you're focused on sharpening your business acumen and learning about the functional, skills-based side of leadership, explore your options with UMass Global's Master of Business Administration degree.

 Have questions about enrollment, degree programs, financial aid, or next steps?